 10. But where does South Africa figure here, and also what of whiteness?

 11. Clearly South Africa enters the frame because Macartney was the first British civilian Governor of the Cape Colony, while Henry Dundas was the first British Secretary of State with responsibility for the Cape and had appointed Macartney and also his Secretary to the Colony, Andrew Barnard.
 Given the long European presence in southern Africa before this date, Macartney’s appointment was not a complete epiphany or thunderous transition point in South African history.
 However, it was certainly a definite move in that direction because a clear indication that an imperialising spirit was in the air.
-At this point in time, the imperial gaze was cohering but more concerned with the control of sea-routes and the re-victualling role of a southerly toe-hold where British ships could safely stop when en route to and from the Indies than the possession of land.
+At this point in time, the imperial gaze was cohering, but it was mainly concerned with the control of sea-routes and the re-victualling role of a southerly toe-hold where British ships could safely stop when en route to and from the Indies than the possession of land.
 But nonetheless a ‘something’ had been set in motion, a cat let out of the proverbial bag, a sign that the times were changing.
 The restitution of Dutch governance of the Cape following the Treaty of Amiens in 1802 was but a comma in the sentence announcing the colonial impulse.